BCNH History, Values, Ethos & Objectives

 Since the formation of BCNH in 2000, we have gained a distinguished reputation for the quality of our teaching and academic standards and we are now one of the leading providers of Nutritional Therapy courses within the UK.

-Just five years after the foundation of the original 3-year diploma course, BCNH embarked on an academic collaboration with the University of Greenwich, who credit rate our modules.
+Just five years after the foundation of the original 3-year diploma course, BCNH embarked on an academic collaboration with the University of Greenwich, who continue to credit rate our modules.

 Collaboration with the university elevated our standards even higher, and in order to ensure students achieved comprehensive academic and clinical training the 3-year Diploma was extended to a 4-year Diploma, with Year 4 solely dedicated to clinical training.